aiidateam/aiida-workgraph/docs/source/built-in/index.rst

 Built-in nodes
 ===========================================

-This section contains a collection of built-in nodes that are used in the AiiDA WorkGraph.
+This section contains a collection of built-in tasks that are used in the AiiDA WorkGraph.

 .. toctree::
    :maxdepth: 1